 1. Make a list of what you need done

 Write down exactly what you want a home improvement contractor to do.

 2. Seek recommendations from family and friends

 3. Check the recommendations

 Once you have a list of names, do some research on them.
 The Better Business Bureau can tell you if complaints have been filed been against a contractor or company.
 Also, although having a state license doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.

 4. Compare contractors

 Meet with more than one contractor.
 (At least three is a good number.)
 Make sure the contractors do the kind of work you are interested in and ask how long they have been in business.
 Ask for proof that they are licensed, bonded and covered by worker's compensation and liability insurance.
 Check references from past clients.
-(Download and use the worksheets "My Contractor Interview Notes" and "My Contractor Reference Check Notes" to record information about each candidate you're considering.)
+(Download and use the worksheets "Home Improvement Contractor Interview Notes" and "Home Improvement Contractor Reference Feedback" to record information about each candidate you're considering.)